 Fall (Metal) balances the growth and expansion of Spring (Wood).
-In the Metal element, we learn the value of inward attention and reflection that balances our external expressions and worldly ambitions.
+During the Metal Element, we learn the value of inward attention and reflection that balances our external expressions and worldly ambitions.

-The Lungs and the Large Intestine are the Organs associated with the Metal Element.
+Lungs and Large Intestine are the Organs associated with the Metal Element.

 Placing our attention on our breath connects us immediately to our inner experience.
 The Large Intestine transports and excretes what is unused from what we gather into our digestive system.
 Receiving and letting go are reflected in breath and digestion.